BukGet/api/docs/help.md

     that have been recommended by other plugin developers are [Graphical MD5Sum][md51] and [MD5Summer][md52].

-The second step will be to upload the plugin.jar file somewhere and get its URL. we will need this to generate the plugin dictionary.
+The second step will be to upload the plugin.jar file somewhere and get its URL.
+We will need this to generate the plugin dictionary.
 Depending on how you are hosting your plugin this can be handled any number of ways and is beyond the scope of this document.

 Our next step is to generate the plugin dictionary.
-For this example all we really need is a skeleton dictionary that can tell the BukGet what the plugin is and where we can find it.
+For this example all we really need is a skeleton dictionary that can tell BukGet what the plugin is and where we can find it.

 ```
   {